element-hq/element-x-android/tools/localazy/README.md

 Edit the file [config.json](./config.json) to add a new module, or add a new item in `includeRegex` arrays, then run the script again to see the effect.

 [generateLocalazyConfig.py](generateLocalazyConfig.py) is the Python script that convert `config.json` to a localazy configuration file.
-Generally should not edit this file.
+Generally you should not edit this file.